k3ssen/GeneratorBundle/Resources/doc/configuration.md

 For instance,  `SecurityBundle` is required to use voters.
 If that bundle isn't enabled, then no voter will be generated, no matter the configured settings.
-Likewise, datatables won't be generated without `SgDatatablesBundle` and traits won't be generated if their namespaces can't be resolved.
+Likewise, traits won't be generated if their namespaces can't be resolved.